 As you can probably tell from the above, it's somewhat tough to get accommodations on the ACT.
-On the official ACT website, they specifically say you can request accommodations if you are also receiving them in school.
-In other words, it would be very difficult to get accommodations on the ACT if you are not already receiving special education services of some kind.
+Because ACT accommodations are based on the accommodations you receive at school, it will be very difficult to get accommodations on the ACT if you aren't already receiving services of some kind.

 It should go without saying that you won’t be able to get extra time or special services if you do not have a documented disability or condition (or if you are a native English speaker).

-There are no additional fees for accommodations.
+Keep in mind that there are no additional fees for accommodations.
 So even though it’s a complicated process to get accommodations, you should definitely request them if you need them.
-The ACT is a tough test, and if you typically get accommodations in school, you'll definitely want them on the ACT as well.
+The ACT is a tough test, so if you typically get accommodations in school, you'll definitely want them on the ACT as well.

 And a final bit of advice?
 Ask your school for help!
 Don't be afraid to consult your school official and/or guidance counselor with any questions you have about ACT accommodations.
-Especially if you live in a state where all students are required to take the ACT, it’s highly likely that your school has helped previous students with getting accommodations for the ACT.
+Especially if you live in a state where all students are required to take the ACT, it’s highly likely that your school has helped previous students with getting accommodations.